hcantunc/DyNetiKAT/README.md

 ## FatTree Benchmarks

-The FatTree topologies and the associated properties that are described [here](https://arxiv.org/abs/2102.10035) can be generated using the script `fattree.py` under the folder `benchmarks`.
-This script requires Python 2 and the package [NetworkX](https://networkx.org/).
+The FatTree topologies and the associated properties that are described [here](https://arxiv.org/abs/2102.10035) (Section 5) can be generated using the script `fattree.py` under the folder `benchmarks`.
+This script requires Python 3 and the package [NetworkX](https://networkx.org/).